matthewhand/open-hivemind/README.md

-# Discord Python Executor Bot
+# Discord LLM Interaction Bot

-A Discord bot that executes Python code in a secure and controlled environment.
-Ideal for developers, educators, and Python enthusiasts.
+A Discord bot that interacts with an LLM-based language model to provide responses or execute instructions based on user input.
+Ideal for developers, educators, and anyone interested in exploring AI-based interactions within Discord.

 ## Features

-- **Code Execution**: Run Python code blocks securely.
+- **AI Interaction**: Engage with an advanced language model to get responses to queries or instructions.
-- **User Permissions**: Limit code execution to specific users or roles.
+- **User Permissions**: Limit interactions to specific users or roles for controlled access.
+- **Dynamic System Setting**: Set the system for LLM queries dynamically using a slash command.
+- **Python Code Execution**: Run Python code blocks securely when required.
-- **Logging**: Detailed logging using Winston.
+- **Logging**: Detailed logging to monitor bot interactions and diagnose issues.

 ## Installation

 1. Clone this repository.
 2. Run `npm install`.
-3. Set up the environment variables.
+3. Set up the environment variables as per your Cloudflare and Discord settings.
 4. Start the bot with `npm start`.

 ## Environment Variables